kcoopman/tenstorrent/README.md

-This is a VIT attempt with Tentorrent Tools
+This is a VIT attempt with Tentorrent Tools.

+To run: